Now approved in the UK

 Several medications are used in the UK to support weight loss.
 These include injectable treatments and tablets that work in different ways.

 Mounjaro is another injectable medication used for weight loss.
 It works by activating two hormones involved in appetite regulation.
-Clinical trials suggest that the highest doses can produce greater average weight loss than semaglutide tablets.
+Clinical trials suggest that the highest doses of Mounjaro can produce greater average weight loss than semaglutide.

 Orlistat is a tablet that works differently.
 Instead of affecting appetite, it reduces the amount of fat absorbed from food.
 Weight loss with orlistat is generally more modest.